jonbrennecke/node-simd/README.md

 ```

 ####pop
-Pop always takes a register as the first operand; the second operand may be any register, memory or immediate value.
+Pop always takes a register as the first operand; the second operand may be any register, memory or immediate value designating the size to pop off the stack.
 ```
 pop_reg_imm
 pop_reg_mem